UR91K/studio_project_manager/README.md

 ## Overview

 A high-performance gRPC server for indexing and searching Ableton Live projects.
-This tool provides the fastest Ableton Live set parser available.
-It offers comprehensive project analysis and search, and organisation capabilities through a clean gRPC API.
+This tool provides the fastest Ableton Live set parser available, offering comprehensive project analysis, search, and organization capabilities through a clean gRPC API.

+The application is now feature-complete.
+It runs as a system tray application by default for seamless background operation.

 ## Features

-### Currently implemented
+### Core Features

 - **Extremely fast scanning and parsing** of Ableton Live Set (.als) files (~160-270 MB/s)
+- **System tray application** - runs silently in the background with minimal system impact
 - **gRPC API** for remote access and integration with any client application
 - **Comprehensive project data extraction**:
     - Tempo